DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/sandbox.md

 ### 2. Use the sandbox URL

-The sandbox runs on a separate domain from the live service: [https://sandbox.register-early-career-teachers.education.gov.uk/api](https://sandbox.register-early-career-teachers.education.gov.uk/api)
+The [sandbox runs on a separate domain](https://sandbox.register-early-career-teachers.education.gov.uk/api) from the live service.

 ### 3. Check your setup